Today we’re talking all about the toddler defiant “No!” phase and how to respond. This post was originally published back in 2017.

 You aren’t alone

 Child Development published a study showing that toddlers (specifically 2 and 3 year olds) argue with their parents 20 -25 times an hour.
-So know that I’m in this with you, and so are millions of other moms.
+So know that I’m in this with you, and so are millions of other parents.

 How to respond / coping strategies when your toddler says “No”